How to Wash a Comforter in a few Easy Steps

 Place the comforter into your washing machine carefully.
 Whether you have a front-load or top load washer, your comforter needs room to agitate and tumble – it can’t get clean otherwise.
 If you have a top load washer with an agitator, let the comforter fall loosely around the post and try to keep the load balanced.

 It's imperative to thoroughly dry a comforter.
 Expect the drying process to take around two to three hours for the comforter to get completely dry.
-Leaving any part of the comforter damp or wet can lead to mildew growth and mold.
 Due to their large size and bulky fill, drying a comforter can take a few extra steps.
+Follow the steps below to learn how to dry a comforter.

 Bulky bedding like a comforter needs room to move around for uniform drying.
-Dry on a low heat setting, unless the label says otherwise, and add two or three dryer balls to the load so that the filling moves around as it dries.
-This allows warm air to circulate more efficiently which can even help reduce drying time.
+If possible, dry your comforter on a cycle designed for bulky items and customize the cycle to dry with low or no heat, unless the label says otherwise.
+Add two or three dryer balls to the load so that the filling moves around as it dries.
+This allows warm air to circulate more efficiently which may help reduce drying time.
+It may be best to avoid using dryer sheets that contain fabric softener, but this varies by material type, so be sure to reference your comforter’s tag before you add any to the load.

 When the comforter feels almost dry, allow it to hang so that fresh air can circulate around it for a few hours and ensure the drying process is complete before putting it on the bed.